privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 (Placeholder branch) || Branch2
 A                    || A1
 ```

+Note that the scenario is reversed (`S` and `C` are turned around) when a leaf is deleted
+from the branch with exactly two leaves.

 To preserve the parallel layout, the circuit uses a placeholder branch that occupies the columns
 in `S` proof parallel to `Branch2`.